 Do you take my insurance?

-No. If your insurance company pays toward the care you receive from me, I'll help you to get reimbursed.
+No. If your insurance company pays toward the care you receive from me, I'll give you a claim form that you need only mail to the address that they give you.
+I will even help you to get reimbursed.
 But I don't accept insurance in payment, and I'm truly sorry about that.

 I decided long ago that I wanted to focus ALL of my attention on patient care, and that I also wanted to spend as much time with each patient as possible without charging a whole lot.
 Trust me when I tell you that your doctor's office spends more time trying to get paid from your insurance company than s/he actually spends caring for you.
 To provide the kind of individualized attention that I do while accepting insurance would mean that I would have to charge about double what I am currently.
 That's not acceptable to me -- or to anyone else either, probably.